microsoft/MicroHack/03-Azure/01-03-Infrastructure/04_BCDR_Azure_Native/Readme.md

 ### Actions

-* Deploy a Windows Server 2022 VM in Germany West Central Resource Group
+* Deploy a Windows Server 2022 VM in Germany West Central Resource Group.
+Please use the "Data Science Virtual Machine - Windows 2022" image from the market place.
 * Deploy a Ubuntu Server VM in Sweden Central Resource Group
+* Deploy a azure sql database server with a database containing the sample data of AdventureWorksLT.
 * Enable Azure Backup for both VMs
 * Restore a VM in Azure